theforeman/foreman-ansible-modules/develop/_sources/README.md.txt

 ### Common Role Variables

-- `server_url`: URL of the Foreman server.
+- `foreman_server_url`: URL of the Foreman server.
-- `username`: Username accessing the Foreman server.
+- `foreman_username`: Username accessing the Foreman server.
-- `password`: Password of the user accessing the Foreman server.
+- `foreman_password`: Password of the user accessing the Foreman server.
-- `validate_certs`: Whether or not to verify the TLS certificates of the Foreman server.
+- `foreman_validate_certs`: Whether or not to verify the TLS certificates of the Foreman server.
-- `organization`: Organization where configuration will be applied.
+- `foreman_organization`: Organization where configuration will be applied.